Mortgage Interest Rates For First Time Homebuyers

 What Is an Interest Rate (And Why It Matters)?

+Lets start at the foundation of the term "interest rate".
 An interest rate is the cost of borrowing money, expressed as a percentage of your loan.
+Banks offer many loan products and there are categories of interest rates a bank will attach to your home loan.

 There are two main types: